DevExpress/devextreme-demos/JSDemos/Demos/Lookup/Templates/React/description.md

-You can use the following properties to specify custom templates for these Lookup elements:
+You can use the following properties to specify custom templates for Lookup elements:

 <table class="dx-table">
     <tr>